dxbednarczyk/limestone/README.md

 ## Usage

+All commands have help/usage information available, just pass `--help` or `-h` as a flag.

+### Divolt

-You can use `limestone` to download zipped albums/tracks from the Slav Art server, provided you have an account on [Divolt](https://divolt.xyz).
-As of v0.3, `limestone` does not support multi-factor authentication.
+You can use `limestone` to download zipped albums/tracks from the Slav Art server, provided you have an account on [Divolt](https://divolt.xyz). `limestone` does not currently support multi-factor authentication.

 ```bash
 $ limestone login bob@example.com